 As the years passed, Eurospan successfully adapted to the changing needs and priorities of its marketplace and grew steadily by adding first a range of US academic publishers and then a number of mid-sized university presses to include the University of Massachusetts Press, the University Press of Kansas and Rutgers University Press (all of whom, nearly thirty years on, are still clients).

 In the mid-1990s, and to accommodate rapid expansion, publishers were divided into three separate and distinct marketing divisions - Academic & Trade, University Presses and Medical.
 Then, with the acquisition, in 1996, of Electronica Books & Media, a sales agency specialising in the distribution of US technical societies and institutes, a fourth division - Scientific & Technical - was created.
-In more recent times, the addition of a number of prestigious academic and professional reference publishers and a select group of NGO’s such as the World Bank and the IMF, saw the birth of a Reference marketing division followed closely by one specialising in Intergovernmental Organisations.
+In more recent times, the addition of a number of prestigious academic and professional reference publishers and a select group of NGO’s such as the World Bank, United Nations and the IMF, saw the birth of a Reference marketing division followed closely by one specialising in Intergovernmental Organisations.

 Eurospan’s end customer is most usually a teaching or research academic, or a professional practitioner, and in many case the library affiliated to one or other of these two groups.
 Notwithstanding Eurospan’s emphasis on direct marketing, the vast majority of sales are ultimately effected through bookshops, wholesalers, library suppliers and, more recently through e-tailers such as Amazon.co.uk and The Book Depository.
 This phenomenon reflects the UK and Europe's traditional practice of routing book orders, howsoever generated, through a recognised bookselling channel, most usually in the purchaser's immediate vicinity.